Graph Neural Architecture Search with GPT-4: Abstract

-Graph Neural Architecture Search (GNAS) has shown promising results in automatically designing graph neural networks.
-However, GNAS still requires intensive human labor with rich domain knowledge to design the search space and search strategy.
-In this paper, we integrate GPT-4 into GNAS and propose a new GPT-4 based Graph Neural Architecture Search method (\textbf{GPT4GNAS} for short).
-The basic idea of our method is to design a new class of prompts for GPT-4 to guide GPT-4 toward the generative task of graph neural architectures.
+{Graph Neural Architecture Search (GNAS) has shown promising results in finding the best graph neural network architecture on a given graph dataset.
+However, existing GNAS methods still require intensive human labor and rich domain knowledge when designing the search space and search strategy.
+To this end, we integrate Large Language Models (LLMs) into GNAS and present a new GNAS model based on LLMs (\textbf{GNAS-LLM} for short).
+The basic idea of GNAS-LLM is to design a new class of \textit{GNAS prompts} for LLMs to guide LLMs towards understanding the generative task of graph neural architectures.
 The prompts consist of descriptions of the search space, search strategy, and search feedback of GNAS.
-By iteratively running GPT-4 with the prompts, GPT4GNAS generates more accurate graph neural networks with fast convergence.
-Experimental results show that embedding GPT-4 into GNAS outperforms the state-of-the-art GNAS methods.
+By iteratively running LLMs with the prompts, GNAS-LLM generates more accurate graph neural network architectures with fast convergence.
+Experimental results show that GNAS-LLM outperforms the state-of-the-art GNAS methods on four benchmark graph datasets, with an average improvement of 0.7\% on the validation sets and 0.3\% on the test sets.
+Besides, GNAS-LLM achieves an average improvement of 1.0\% on the test sets based on the search space from AutoGEL.}